EstherSlabbert/Micro-services-architecture/README.md

 ## <a id="kubernetes---container-orchestration">Kubernetes - Container Orchestration</a>

 Kubernetes, also known as K8s, is an **open-source container orchestration tool/framework**, in other words, a **system** for **automating deployment, scaling, and management of containerized applications**.
 Developed by Google.
+It is very powerful and complex.

 It groups containers that make up an application into logical units for easy management and discovery.
 Helping you to manage containerized applications in different environments (i.e. physical, virtual, cloud, or hybrid environments).
+It supports auto-scaling and has built-in monitoring, you can also configure load-balancing manually.
+You use CLI tool called kubectl to interact with K8s.

 [Kubernetes official page](https://kubernetes.io/)